Saint Paul Defective Product Attorneys

 Were you injured by a product that was unreasonably defective or dangerous?

 You should strongly consider discussing the situation in a free consultation with a licensed attorney from TSR Injury Law.
-We have a proven track record of recovering compensation for Minnesota injury victims – $300 million recovered over more than 20 years, including a significant recovery for a client injured because of a defective tire.
+We have a proven track record of recovering compensation for Minnesota injury victims – over $1 billion recovered over more than 20 years, including a significant recovery for a client injured because of a defective tire.